Skip directly to content

 Gompa

-Teachings will be offered in person at Kadampa Center and online via Zoom ZOOM or YouTube.
+Join these teachings in person at Kadampa Center or via Zoom or on YouTube.

 Location at Kadampa Center: